Family and Medical Leave

 Human Resources is responsible for:

-- Determining whether certification of health care provider must be required for leave that is requested for an employee's serious health condition.
+- Determining whether a physician’s certification must be required for leave that is requested for an employee's serious health condition.

 - Qualifying a family member's serious health condition or Military Caregiver leave before granting family and medical leave.